Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

 7 Running the test suite
   http://dev.exiv2.org/projects/exiv2/wiki/How_do_I_run_the_test_suite_for_Exiv2

+  You can run the test-suite directly from cmakeBuild.cmd with the argument --test You will need cygwin's bash.exe.
+It may run with other versions of bash (such as MinGW)

 8 Building with different libraries
   You can change the standard libraries.
 For example, to build with curl-7.39.0
   1) set _CURL_=curl-7.39.0